-…for children centred digital-physical narratives
+…for children centered digital-physical narratives

-We adapted participatory and interactive approaches to get perspectives from teachers about extent to which they understand how children absorb meaning, from the interplay between physical and digital narrative formats.
-This includes how kids’ life stories are shaped by interplay of digital and physical formats.
+We adapted participatory and interactive approaches to get perspectives from teachers about the extent to which they understand how children absorb meaning, from the interplay between physical and digital narrative formats.
+This includes how kids’ life stories are shaped by the interplay of digital and physical formats.

-1. Children, Film and Literacy by Dr. Rebecca Parry 2.
+1. Children, Film, and Literacy by Dr. Rebecca Parry 2.
 Film Education, Literacy and Learning by Dr. Rebecca Parry.
 3. The Digital Age and its Implications for Learning and Teaching in Primary School by Cathy Burnett (A report for the Cambridge Primary Review Trust) and UK Literacy Association 2017 Publication.

 Research Workshop Advisory: Leeor Levy, Project Mgr & Workshop Facilitator: Ayodeji Alaka, Observation Documentary Film Maker: Caroline Deeds, Proposal Review: Dr. Rebecca Parry, Outcomes reviewed by Dr. Rebecca Jones, Workshop Sponsor: Planet Earth Institute 2017 #ScienceAfrica UnConference, Minimum Viable Experiment Produced by FOF Project Team, Supported by NFTS Incubator.